 How can cavities be prevented?

-Cavities can be prevented with proper brushing twice a day using fluoride toothpaste, daily flossing, limiting sugary snacks and drinks, and maintaining regular dental checkups.
+Cavities can be prevented with proper brushing twice a day using fluoride toothpaste, daily flossing, limiting sugary snacks and drinks, and maintaining regular dental checkups and fluoride treatments.

 What are dental sealants and does my child need them?